 Check online for current locations and menus as chefs and menus often change.
 And let us know if we have missed your favorite Paris restaurant so that we can visit it on our next Paris trip.

 L’Escargot Montorgueil (38 Rue Montorgueil)

 This Marais neighborhood spot specializes in, you guessed it, escargot.
-We were in the mood for some on our last day in Paris and thought this would be a good place to try.
+We were in the mood for some and thought this would be a good place to try.
 Although we were very disappointed with their “standard” garlic butter and parsley snails, we found two other offerings more interesting, if considerably more expensive.
 We particularly enjoyed the escargot with truffle butter and also enjoyed the escargot with foie gras melted into the butter.
 We paired it with a half-carafe of J. Moreau Chablis Reserve.
 While the lunch was filling, we felt it was expensive when compared to more interesting and sophisticated lunches at Calmato and especially Potaka.

 Chez La Vieille (1 Rue Bailleul)

 This casual, inexpensive bistro has wonderful food, a varied and relatively inexpensive wine list, and a very accommodating service.
 Tom had three dishes: veal kidneys on toast with cream sauce, roasted duck breast with figs and butternut squash, and rice pudding with peach compost and pistachios.
 Joyce had baked hake with white beans, clams, and pasta.
 The wine list also had some nice bargains.
 We enjoyed a bottle of Rudolphe Demougot Clos St-Desire Chardonnay from Beaune and a glass of a Provence red, Le Vallon (a blend of Grenache, Syrah, Cinsault and Cabernet Sauvignon) from Provence.

 Juveniles (47 Rue de Richelieu)